IBM/SalesEnablement-SterlingDataExchange-L3/docs/Part 1/02 DemoPreparation.md

 !!! example "Example output"
     Updating the operating system.
 Wait!

     Installing Docker.
 Wait!
-    Starting Docker.
-Wait!

     Adding user to docker group.
 Wait!

     Setting up docker to start at reboot.
 Wait!

     Installing common utilities.
 Wait!

     Installing ibmcloud utility.
 Wait!

     Installing Helm.
 Wait!

     Installing OpenShift oc utility.
 Wait!

     Installing Kubernetes kubectl.
 Wait!

     cleaning up.
 Wait!

     All done.

     Client Version: 4.10.0

+    version.BuildInfo{Version:"v3.10.1", GitCommit:"9f88ccb6aee40b9a0535fcc7efea6055e1ef72c9",
-    version.BuildInfo{Version:"v3.10.1", GitCommit:"9f88ccb6aee40b9a0535fcc7efea6055e1ef72c9", GitTreeState:"clean", GoVersion:"go1.18.7"}
+    GitTreeState:"clean", GoVersion:"go1.18.7"}

     Flag --short has been deprecated, and will be removed in the future.
-The --short output will become the default.
+The --short output will

+    become the default.

     Client Version: v1.25.3

     Kustomize Version: v4.5.7

     ibmcloud version 2.11.1+c18277d-2022-09-23T21:49:24+00:00

     Reboot your instance now: sudo shutdown -r now

 !!! warning "If the reboot message is not seen"
-    If the reboot message is not seen in the output of the previous command, a problem occurred.
-You will need to re-run the last command.
+    If the reboot message is not seen in the output of the previous command a problem occurred.
+Re-run the last command.
 When doing so, ignore error messages about items already installed.

 19. Restart the VSI.

 ```
-sudo shutdown -r known
+sudo shutdown -r now
 ```

 ??? example "Example output"